 An AI receptionist catches those missed calls and after-hours inquiries.
 If it captures even 5 additional patients per month that would have been lost, that's $15,000-$75,000 in annual revenue from a tool that costs a fraction of a part-time receptionist's salary.

-We've seen similar numbers with law firms, financial advisors, and home service businesses.
+Industry data shows similar numbers across law firms, financial advisors, and home service businesses.
 The pattern is consistent: businesses with high customer lifetime value and time-sensitive inquiries see the largest returns from AI receptionist implementation.

 If your website has more than 20 pages — which most service businesses with multiple locations, service lines, or resource sections do — your visitors are struggling to find what they need.
 Traditional site search is terrible.
 AI-powered search understands intent.